Wacyl/Cobordism-induced-maps-on-Khovanov-homology-SPUR-2025-/README.md

 ---------------
 1) As per Sagemath's documentation for 10.1>=, the planar diagram notation goes counterclockwise (instead of clockwise in older versions)
 2) The chain complex who'se homology is invariant under R1/R2/R3 for Links is the one presented in Bar-Natan's paper for a categorification of the Jones polynomial.[1]
-3) For ease of implementation, we allow planar diagram notations to not be continuous (eg: [5,10,10,5] represents the unknot with a twist).
+3) TYPO : For the _enhanced_states method in the Link object in SageMath, the second tuple represents negative labelled circles and the third tuple positive labelled circles.
-4) TYPO : For the _enhanced_states method in the Link object in SageMath, the second tuple represents negative labelled circles and the third tuple **positive** labelled circles.
+4) The chain maps used for the homotopy equivalences of R1/R2/R3 are described in the SPUR paper.

 II) ENHANCED STATES EXPLANATION:
 --------------------------------
 Computation of the Khovanov homology for an arbitrary link in Sagemath is done by computing the enhanced Kauffman states of the link, as described in [2] by Oleg Viro.